gnickm/lmc-api-util/README.md

 in `requestParams`.
 If the key `search` exists in `requestParams` then each object in `allObjs` will be checked to see if any of the attributes as listed in `attributes` array contain the string defined in `search`.
-Any object that matches will be returned.
+Any object that matches will be returned. `attributes` can be deep object paths, allowing for searches within subobjects.

 - `allObjs` (required) - full array of objects to be searched
 - `attributes` (required) - array of attribute names to check on objects